clarity-team/clarpse/README.md

 | Component Reference | A reference between an original component to a target component, which typically exist in the form of import statements, variable declarations, method calls, and so on. |

 # Getting Started
-Execute `mvn generate-resources` to generate neccessary Antlr files.
+Execute `mvn generate-resources` to generate necessary Antlr files.
 Execute `mvn clean package assembly:single` to compile and build the entire project.

 ## Using The API
-As promised, Clarpse is designed to take transform source code into a model where this source code is represented at a higher level in a language agnostic way.
-This is the goal of `OOPSourceCodeModel` class, which we generate below.
+Clarpse abstracts source code into a higher level model in a **language-agnostic** way.
+This model focuses on the architectural properties of the original code.
+The code snippet below illustrates how this model can be generated from a `ProjectFiles` object which represents the source code to be analyzed.
 ```java
 final String code = " package com.foo;  "
 		       +  " public class SampleClass extends AbstractClass {                                                 "